-To understand the accomplishments of African-American cyclist Major Taylor, whom you most likely have heard about via a Hennessy commercial, you have to understand the context of his day.
-The 1890s kicked off the first “golden age” of cycling.
-A biking craze was sweeping the globe, with high wheelers being replaced by the latest technology of the “safety” bike.
-The safety design, which essentially was just two similarly-sized wheels, provided unheralded access to a smooth, comfortable ride.
+To understand the accomplishments of African-American cyclist Major Taylor you have to understand the context of his day.
+The 1890s kicked off the golden age of cycling.
+A biking craze was sweeping the globe, with high wheelers being replaced by the latest technology of the “safety” bike—essentially just two similarly-sized wheels, that provided unheralded access to a smooth, comfortable ride.

 Pneumatic tires, an improved chain drive, and mass production made bikes more comfortable, easier to steer, and readily available – at least for the well-to-do.
 The safety bikes were even considered suitable for women, a development that sounds ridiculous now, but that was heralded as one of the most powerful steps toward liberation by activists of the day.